Minor - Research Master's

 - Credits required for a graduate minor program may be counted towards the student’s graduate major degree requirements.
 A graduate program’s policy restricting the double counting of credits must be approved through the Graduate Council curricular review process and be stated in the graduate program’s Graduate Bulletin listing.

 - A minor may be taken in one of the approved graduate degree programs offered at Penn State, or in one of the stand-alone graduate minors approved by Graduate Council.

-- A master’s student seeking a minor must have the approval of his or her graduate major program of study, the minor program, and the Graduate School.
+- A master’s student seeking a minor must have the approval of their graduate major program head (in consultation with their adviser, if assigned) and the graduate minor program head.

-- The minor field department has the responsibility of accepting or rejecting students, advising on courses to be taken by the candidate in the field, examining the candidate in the area of studies undertaken in the field, and certifying that the minor requirements have been met.
+- The graduate minor program head is responsible for advising students on courses to be taken in the minor field, approving those courses, and certifying that the minor requirements have been met.

 Requests to add a graduate minor to a student's record must be approved by the student's Graduate Program Head and minor Graduate Program Head, and submitted to Graduate Enrollment Services.

 While Graduate Enrollment Services maintains a record of the approved minor program of study, the responsibility for verifying the student meets these requirements for the minor lies with the graduate minor program head.

 insert_drive_file Request to Add Graduate Minor